SamiUllah568/SamiUllah568/README.md

 ## 🚀 About Me
 - 🔭 **Current Focus:** Advanced Deep Learning (Transformers, BERT) and Productionizing ML Models.
 - 🌟 **Passion:** Building scalable ML solutions for real-world problems, from EDA to deployment.
-- 💬 **Ask Me About:** NLP, Hyperparameter Optimization, or Balancing Imbalanced Datasets.
+- 💬 **Ask Me About:** Machine Leaning, Deep Learning, NLP, Hyperparameter Optimization, or Balancing Imbalanced Datasets.
 - ⚡ **Fun Fact:** I automate repetitive tasks just to see if I can! 🤖

 ---